 AsEdna Brackett in Quincy M.E. with husband John McIntire

-Here’s to the inimitable character- Jeanette Nolan!!!
-Love Joey
+Here’s to the inimitable actress – never a hag but always a character!
+Jeanette Nolan!!!, Love Joey

 Original Air Date—16 December 1973 Robert Culp plays Dr. Bart Keppel an opportunistic “motivational research specialist guru” who uses subliminal cuts to commit murder.
 But Lt.
 Columbo is onto him right from the beginning as usual!